jeroenvandisseldorp/ksml/docs/reference/data-and-formats-reference.md

     %}
     ```

-**What this example demonstrates:**

-This windowed processing example shows how to count events per user within time windows.
-It takes a stream of user events, groups them by user ID, applies a 10-second tumbling window, and counts events within each window.
-The result uses the `windowed(string)` key type, which contains both the original user key and window timing information (start/end times).
-This is essential for time-based analytics like counting user activity rates or detecting patterns over time intervals.
+**When to Use Each Approach:**

+- **Use notation prefix** (`json:windowed(string)`) when you want to:
+     - Write windowed keys directly to Kafka topics
+     - Preserve the complete window structure in a standard format
+     - Avoid manual transformation code

+- **Use plain windowed type** (`windowed(string)`) when you:
+     - Only need windowed keys for internal processing
+     - Want custom key formatting for output
+     - Need to extract specific window information

+**Key Takeaway:**

+Windowed types enable time-based analytics like counting events per time window, calculating moving averages, or detecting patterns over time intervals.
+The notation prefix approach simplifies working with windowed data by handling serialization automatically.

 ### The Any Type